supermileage/UrbanSteeringFirmware/README.md

 **THIS REPO IS NOT INTENDED TO BE CLONED DIRECTLY**

 ## Purpose
-Firmware running on the stm32L432kc microcontroller in the urban steering wheel as a node on the CAN bus interfacing with the drive.
+Firmware running on the stm32L432kc microcontroller in the urban steering wheel as a node on the CAN bus interfacing with the driver.

 ## Features
 * Control vehicle ignition
-* Control signals for motor speed
+* Generate and send motor control signals
 * Control signals for accessories (lights, wipers, horn, hazards, blinkers)
 * Deadman safety switch
 * Display critical information to the driver on a LCD screen